-New Silver Extracting Technique for Solar Panels to Boost the Solar Panel Recycling Market
+New Silver Extraction Process to Boost the Solar Panel Recycling Market

 According to experts, silver is the world's most effective and economical electrical and thermal conductor.
 However, silver is a rather expensive and in-demand mineral, and as the market for solar panels expands, it is crucial not to waste it.
 The photovoltaic sector requires around 8% of the yearly global silver supply, or about 20 grams of silver, for a typical solar panel measuring two square metres.